yakovsh/rfc4180-bis/draft-shafranovich-rfc4180-bis.md

 > format.
 An attempt at a common definition can be found in {{!RFC4180}}
 > and this document.
 Implementers should note that both documents are informational
 > in nature and are not standards.

+Optional parameters:  charset

+> The "charset" parameter specifies the charset employed by the
+> CSV content.
+In accordance with RFC 6657 [RFC6657], the
+> charset parameter SHOULD be used, and if it is not present,
+> UTF-8 SHOULD be assumed as the default (this implies that US-
+> ASCII CSV will work, even when not specifying the "charset"
+> parameter).
+Any charset defined by IANA for the "text" tree
+> may be used in conjunction with the "charset" parameter.

+Interoperability considerations:

+> Due to lack of a single specification, there are considerable differences among
+> implementations.
+Implementers should "be conservative in what you
+> do, be liberal in what you accept from others" (RFC 793 [RFC0793])
+> when processing CSV files.
+An attempt at a common definition can
+> be found in Section 2.

 ## IANA Considerations